-Queen’s Graduate School has information on funding options for postgraduate courses at this University.
+Queen’s has information on funding options for postgraduate courses at this University.
 If considering other universities, use the search tools above and contact the relevant university department for details of any institutional funding.

 Postgraduate loans for NI students have been available for taught Masters courses since 2017.
 Student Finance NI have produced this guidance document about the loans (pdf).